-When B cells respond to an infection, they change into plasma cells.
-The plasma cells are mainly in the bone marrow — the soft, inner part of some bones.
-The plasma cells make proteins called antibodies that attack and help kill germs.
+Normal plasma cells are an important part of your body’s immune system.
+Plasma cells are mainly in the bone marrow — the soft, inner part of some bones.
+These cells make proteins called antibodies that attack and help kill germs.

-When plasma cells grow out of control, they can form a tumor, usually in a bone.
+When plasma cells grow out of control and become cancer cells, they can form a tumor, usually in a bone.
 If there is only one plasma cell tumor, it is called an isolated (or solitary) plasmacytoma.
 When there is more than one plasma cell tumor, it is called multiple myeloma.

-The myeloma also reacts with cells that work to keep the bones strong.
+The myeloma cells also signal certain bone cells to dissolve bone.
 Normally, some cells build up bones and other cells work to dissolve them.
-Together, they give bone its proper shape and keep it healthy and strong.
 But myeloma cells cause too much bone to dissolve.
-Then the body does not get a signal to make new bone.
-Old bone is broken down without new bone to replace it.
-This makes the bones weak, and they break easily.
+This weakens the bones, and they break easily.
 When bone dissolves, it releases calcium into the blood.
-Often in myeloma the blood level of calcium gets too high.
-This causes problems like feeling very tired and weak.
-In extreme cases, it can even cause a person to go into a coma.
+This can lead to high levels of calcium in the blood.
+This can make a person feel very tired and weak.
+In extreme cases, it can even cause them to go into a coma.

-The myeloma protein can be toxic to the kidneys, leading to problems with kidney function or even kidney failure.
+The myeloma protein can damage the kidneys, leading to problems with kidney function or even kidney failure.

 Having many copies of the same antibody is called a monoclonal gammopathy.
 This is seen in multiple myeloma and some other diseases, but it can also be present and not cause problems.
-This is called monoclonal gammopathy of undetermined significance or MGUS.
-There may be extra plasma cells in the bone marrow, but they do not form a tumor or cause any problems.
-They do not cause the bones to weaken.
+A monoclonal gammopathy that isn’t part of a disease or causing a problem is called monoclonal gammopathy of undetermined significance or MGUS.
+There may be some extra plasma cells in the bone marrow, but they do not form a tumor or cause any problems.
+They do not weaken the bones.
 But with time, MGUS can turn into multiple myeloma or another disease.
 People with MGUS don’t need treatment, but they are watched closely to see if they get a disease that does need to be treated (like multiple myeloma).